White House says Obama did not consider dropping Biden from 2012 ticket

-WASHINGTON U.S. President Barack Obama never considered the idea of dropping Vice President Joe Biden from his 2012 re-election team and replacing him with Hillary Clinton, the White House said on Friday.
+WASHINGTON Nov 1 President Barack Obama "never entertained" the idea of dropping Vice President Joe Biden from his 2012 re-election team and replacing him with Hillary Clinton, the White House said on Friday.

-"Double Down," a new book on the 2012 campaign, says Obama's top aides considered the notion but decided not to pursue it because it did not materially improve Obama's odds.
+A new book on the 2012 campaign says Obama's top aides considered the notion but decided not to pursue it because it did not materially improve Obama's odds.

-White House spokesman Jay Carney, pressed on the issue at his daily news briefing, did not deny that such an idea was floated within Obama's re-election campaign.

-"Campaigns and pollsters, as part of campaigns, test a lot of things," he said.
-"What I can tell you without a doubt is that the president never considered that, and had anyone brought that idea to him, he would have laughed it out of the room."

-Obama feels Biden has been an enormous asset through two presidential campaigns and at the White House, said Carney.
-Pressed on whether Obama was aware that such an idea was floating within his campaign, he said, "I'm not aware that he was aware of it."
+White House spokesman Jay Carney said "campaigns test everything," but that Obama himself "never considered this, never thought about it, never entertained it."

+"The vice president has been a partner of his from the 2008 campaign on.
+He's been an excellent governing partner and an excellent campaign partner," Carney told CNN.

-The book, by journalists Mark Halperin and John Heilemann, is to be released on Tuesday, but the New York Times and Washington Post have reported some of its contents.
+The book, "Double Down," by journalists Mark Halperin and John Heilemann, is to be released on Tuesday, but the New York Times and Washington Post have reported some of its contents.

-The saga is significant because both Clinton and Biden are contemplating a race for the Democratic presidential nomination in 2016.
-Biden, who would be the underdog should he and Clinton both run, can ill afford to deal with a narrative in which Obama was thinking about replacing him.

 While Biden has shown a tendency toward the occasional gaffe, Obama has relied on him for several major initiatives, such as negotiating a last-minute deal with Republicans that avoided a fiscal crisis at the end of last year.